 Video provided by Raising Children Network.

-Read more about safe sleep for babies and for support or advice, call Pregnancy, Birth and Baby on 1800 882 436.
+Read more about safe sleep for babies.
+For support or advice, speak to your child and family health nurse, or call Pregnancy, Birth and Baby on 1800 882 436.

 Learn more here about the development and quality assurance of healthdirect content.